 This "link switch" library must always be included if the POSIX functions of the C runtime system are used.
 It contains the modules ICSS44Y@ and ICSTISP@ (object module, type R) which must, as a priority, be linked before the modules in the library SYSLNK.CRTE or SYSLNK.CRTE.PARTIAL-BIND or SYSLNK.CRTE.COMPL.
-When linking is performed with BINDER it is necessary to include the library by means of an INCLUDE-MODULES statement (without specifying a module name), because the link sequence must be observed when linking is performed by the Autolink mechanism (RESOLVEs) and the content of the library must be assigned a lower link name BLSLIBnn than the CRTE libraries which are included after it.
+When linking is performed with BINDER it is necessary to include the library by means of an INCLUDE-MODULES statement (without specifying a module name), because the link sequence must be observed when linking is performed by the Autolink mechanism (RESOLVEs) and the content of the libraries may also change.
+In the case of dynamic linking using the DBL, the link switch library must be assigned a lower link name BLSLIBnn than the CRTE libraries which are included after it.
 The POSIX link switch is automatically included when programs developed in the POSIX shell use the command cc, c89 or CC.